martinlindhe/efyran/README.md

 e3 had a concept of Bot Buffs and Group Buffs.
 Efyran chose to instead implement a beg-for-buff system, which makes use of "buff groups" (tags mapping to multiple buffs).
-This setup allows for a zero-configuration buff bot with default settings, while still allowing fine grained control where you need to.
+This setup allows for a zero-configuration buff bot if using the default settings, while still allowing fine grained control where you need to.